OuterAudio is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 One feature which hasn’t changed from the Charge 3 is the 20-hour battery life.
 The Charge 4 retains the same battery but it’s not as great as JBL claims.
 You can only achieve this by listening to music at around 40% volume using the AUX input rather than Bluetooth connection.
 As soon as you connect via Bluetooth and play at 50% volume the battery life goes down by about half.
 Still, 10 hours is better or on par with most portable Bluetooth speakers on the market.

-From flat, the JBL Charge 4 battery will fully recharge in around 5½ hours.
+From flat, the JBL Charge 4 battery will fully recharge in around 4 hours.
 Not the fastest recharge time when compared to the competition, but at least you can charge the speaker overnight while you sleep.
+The being said, the 7500mAh battery is strong enough to double as a power bank allowing you to charge your phone or other devices from the speaker

 Another thing that hasn’t changed on the Charge 4 is the button configuration on top of the speaker.
 You still have play/pause, volume up, volume down, JBL Connect+ and then power and Bluetooth in the center.